Overcoming the Incentive Collapse Paradox: Introduction

 \subsection{Related Work}

 \paragraph{Human-in-the-Loop Learning.} Human labeling remains central to modern machine learning systems, especially in ambiguous or high-stakes settings \citep{wu2022survey}.
-A large literature studies how to make such pipelines more data- and cost-efficient.
-First, many works focus on which tasks to send to humans, using active learning and adaptive sampling to prioritize informative points under a limited labeling budget \citep{settles2009active,iyengar2000active,zrnic2024active}.
-Second, complementary efforts improve the efficiency of the labeling process itself by providing AI assistance to human agents.
-For instance, providing candidate prediction sets or model-based suggestions can accelerate annotation and reduce cognitive burden \citep{de2024towards,goel2023llms}.
-Third, building on sampled human labels, a further line develops data-efficient learning and inference by combining a small set of human-verified labels with abundant model-generated predictions or synthetic labels \citep{yin2026synthetic,huang2025uncertainty}, most notably through prediction-powered inference \citep{angelopoulos2023prediction}.
+Prior work improves data and cost efficiency by selecting informative tasks via active learning and adaptive sampling \citep{settles2009active,iyengar2000active,zrnic2024active}, accelerating annotation with AI assistance such as prediction sets or model suggestions \citep{de2024towards,goel2023llms}, and combining limited human-verified labels with model-generated or synthetic labels for data-efficient inference \citep{yin2026synthetic,huang2025uncertainty,angelopoulos2023prediction}.

-\paragraph{Payments for Labeling and Human-AI Collaboration.} Large-scale labeling systems commonly tie compensation to observed performance on audited or ``gold'' items, using quality-control mechanisms to screen agents, weight labels, and trigger bonuses or penalties \citep{ipeirotis2010quality,oleson2011programmatic}.
-Empirical studies of human resources markets show that monetary incentives and bonus schemes can increase participation and output and, depending on task design, may also affect quality \citep{mason2009financial}.
-Most closely related, recent work formalizes the human-AI contracting paradox, showing that accuracy-based incentives can become prohibitively expensive as AI accuracy improves because agents can free-ride on near-perfect AI suggestions \citep{bastani2025human}.
-To our best knowledge, this is the first work to propose an incentive-compatible mechanism that resolves this collapse and to analyze its implications for downstream statistical procedures.
+\paragraph{Payments for Labeling and Human-AI Collaboration.} Labeling systems often use audited or ``gold'' items to screen agents, weight labels, and trigger bonuses or penalties \citep{ipeirotis2010quality,oleson2011programmatic}.
+Monetary incentives can affect participation, output, and quality \citep{mason2009financial}.
+Most closely related, \citet{bastani2025human} show that accuracy-based incentives can become prohibitively expensive as AI accuracy improves, since agents can free-ride on near-perfect AI suggestions.
+To our best knowledge, this is the first work to propose an incentive-compatible mechanism that resolves this collapse and to analyze its implications for downstream procedures.